 When making scans it is useful to have the options on a very neutral setting to avoid too much contrast.

 Scans at 72 dpi, the default size for websites, are too small and would result in the pictures appearing jagged or pixelated if we tried to use them in a book.

 Scans can be done as greyscale or RGB – RGB will give a larger file size.
 Once the scan has been done, it can be saved as a jpeg file, which squeezes the file size down making it faster to send.
 It is often faster to send scans one at a time attached to separate emails.

 POSTING : If all the talk of scanning and file sizes is too much, you can post the images to us instead.
 Please protect them and send by recorded delivery.
 I will scan the images and return in a couple of days, again by recorded delivery.
-We cannot be responsible for material while it is in the postal system, but of the many hundreds of images sent to us so far we have not lost any.
+We cannot be responsible for material while it is in the postal system, but of the many hundreds of images sent to us none have been mislaid.
 If you wish, when returning the photographs, we can send you a computer disc back with high quality scans on for your own use.